hari-tw/serverless/README.md

 ### Notes

 ```
-To use a federated identity, you set the API Gateway method to use “AWS_IAM” authorization.
+To use a federated identity, you set the API Gateway method to use [AWS_IAM] authorization.
 You use Cognito to create a role and associate it with your Cognito identity pool.
 You then use the Identity and Access Management (IAM) service to grant this role permission to call your API Gateway method.
 ```

 The IAM credentials can then be used to sign the request to API Gateway via the API Gateways SDK generated earlier.
 NOTE: The session token also needs to be passed in via the x-amz-security-token header and the API key as x-api-key.